EVOLUTION OF The WORLD Economy

 Design

-This subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture at a time that is convenient to you, then undertake some suggested reading and then participate in a weekly 90 minute tutorial zoom discussion (with a short break at the 45 minute mark).
+This subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture at a time that is convenient to you, then undertake some suggested reading and then participate in a weekly 90 minute discussion either via zoom or in-person discussion (with a short break at the 45 minute mark).
 Tutorial sizes have a maximum upper limit of 19 people and are typically a bit less than this in order to generate a conversational, easy-going and genuinely interactive experience.
 The lectures and readings are all downloadable and may be done whenever you like.
 The lectures can either be viewed, or simply listened to as podcasts.
 On-one-one help is happily provided whenever you need to clarify anything.

 Registration Cost (major currencies list below, get in touch for info on other currencies)